ApryseSDK/webviewer-react/README.md

 ```
 That's it!
 You should see your document being presented on your page.

+## Full Documentation
+Please refer to the DOCUMENTATION.md

 ## Contributing
 If you are interested in helping contribute to this project, please take a look at our CONTRIBUTING guide.